postnl/postnl-magento2/.github/ISSUE_TEMPLATE.md

 ---

+### If your issue contains security sensitive information
+** If your issue may contain sensitive information, please send us an e-mail at security@tig.nl.**
+- [ ] This issue does not contain any security sensitive information

+---

 ### If the purpose of your issue is a *feature request*
 - As a *..certain type of user..* I’d like to *..describe what you want..* in order to *..write goal(s)..*
 - Suggestions and background: